Location Amsterdam, Atlanta, Berlin, Copenhagen, Detroit, Sarajevo and Warsaw

 Why Choose the HIA Fellowship?

-A global education experience
+Have a global education experience

 The diversity of our Fellows deeply enriches HIA programs by bringing together participants who represent many different nationalities, perspectives and personal experiences with human and minority rights issues.